Post-COVID Bridging Support for Small and Medium Community Facilities and Agricultural Societies

 Development:

-As the response is silent on capacity-building support, the RMA assigns this resolution a status of Accepted in Part and will continue advocacy efforts to ensure that small and medium-sized community centres and agricultural societies get the funding and capacity building support that they need to recover from the COVID-19 pandemic.
+As the response indicates the Government of Alberta has made financial investments in small and medium community facilities and agricultural societies, but not addressed capacity building, the RMA assigns this resolution a status of Accepted in Part and will continue advocacy efforts to ensure that small and medium-sized community centres and agricultural societies get the funding and capacity building support that they need to recover from the COVID-19 pandemic.

 Provincial Ministries: